Creating a Shared Positive Experience

 As an avid enthusiast of the wellness app Happify, Monica proposed spending some time together and Rachel coordinated the berry picking trip as a deliberate attempt to do something proactive toward intentionally creating more space in our lives for positive experiences…you know, because ‘Science.’

-We wanted to hard-wire a sense of agency and communion with one another because we knew that we could never move forward through these very challenging periods of our lives if we gave up or played the role of victims.
+We wanted to hard-wire a sense of agency and communion with one another because we knew that we could never move forward through these very challenging periods of our lives if we gave up or internalized our roles as victims.

-We each listened to one another’s stories and realized that our combined experience in neuro-psychology, physiology, communications, design, behavioral economics, and organizational development created a rich and rewarding discussion surrounding research and wellness practices.
+We each listened to one another’s stories and realized that our combined experience in neuro-psychology, physiology, communications, design, behavioral economics, and organizational development created a rich and rewarding interdisciplinary dialogue surrounding research and wellness practices.

 The conversation was very meta.